Ofgem privacy promise

 Material featured on this website is subject to Crown copyright protection unless otherwise indicated.
 You may use Crown copyright information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.

-The permission to reproduce Crown copyright material does not extend to any material on this website, which is identified as being the copyright of a third party.
+The permission to reproduce Crown copyright material does not extend to any material on this website that is identified as being the copyright of a third party.
 Authorisation to reproduce such material would need to be obtained from the copyright holders concerned.

 Hyperlinking & sharing